Challenge: take a group of models, a studio, a tin of coffee, plenty of grit and enthusiasm, a camera, add lights, and…

 There are certainly worse ways to spend a cold dark Sunday!

-Next to the models, the location was the most important decision.
+Next to the group of models, the location was the most important decision.
 Shooting in a clean white box of a studio just wasn’t going to work – we needed to rely on objects, backgrounds, props as much as possible.
 We booked Belt Craft Studios up in North London, having never used the space before, this fit into what we were trying to achieve.
 What we loved about this particular photo studio was the immense versatility, having loads of furniture, props, walls, textures and windows that we could shoot against.

 On the photography-side, I was shooting all of our stills, with my trusty assistant Niki – who was prepping one light after another, and our video team were also on site to capture motion video and cinemagraphs.
 You’ll be able to see these in a future blog post.